 Will the Office of State Administrative Hearings (OSAH) be scheduling or hearing DECAL appeals?

-Yes, OSAH is currently scheduling and holding in person hearings at their office.
-If you are unable to attend a hearing in person, you must contact OSAH at (404) 657-2800 or general@osah.ga.gov and request that the hearing be held by telephone or video.
+OSAH has cancelled all hearings at all hearing locations until March 31, 2020; cases will be rescheduled.
+Check your email for updates from OSAH or visit their website at https://osah.ga.gov.
 If you have a matter before any court other than OSAH, you will need to contact that court system directly.